Visual pathway lesions: Causes

 Causes of chiasmal syndromes may be classified into intrinsic and extrinsic forms.
-Intrinsic causes are due to thickening of the chiasm itself and extrinsic implies compression by another structure.
-Other less common causes of chiasmal syndrome are metabolic, toxic, traumatic or infectious in nature.
+Intrinsic causes are due to thickening of the chiasm itself and extrinsic implies compression by another structure(gliomas, multiple sclerosis etc.).
+Other less common causes of chiasmal syndrome are metabolic, toxic, traumatic, inflammatory or infectious in nature (eg. lymphoid hypophysitis, sarcoidosis.)
 Compression of the optic chiasm is associated with pituitary adenoma, Craniopharyngioma, Meningioma etc.